dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 == Changelog ==

+= v4.2.7 - 08/12/21 =
+* Checking  - Checking support for new WooCommerce version.
+* Dev       - Removed blog images from welcome screen.
+* Dev       - Changes to doc URLs, we have a new website.
+* Dev       - Changes to the start here links, pulled right from doc site.

 = v4.2.6 - 25/10/21 =
 * Fix       - Fixed issue when sending Arabic products to ePDQ.
 * Fix       - Fixed typo in status check error notice.